(646) 355-8777

 Please feel empowered to provide appropriate, trauma-informed support to these patients.
 It starts with our wellness and self-care.
 We cannot empower others if we have not empowered ourselves.
 We don’t have to be perfect.
 Practice self-forgiveness.
 Know your triggers.
 Commit to impeccable self-care.
 Be well.
 Keep ourselves safe by practicing empowered choice.
 If you have empowered choice, you can provide and teach empowered choice to your patients.
 What is empowered choice?
-Empowered choice is saying: we don’t do anything you don’t want to do or I don’t do anything I don’t want to do.
+Empowered choice is saying: we don’t do anything you don’t want to do, or I don’t do anything I don’t want to do.
 Ever.
-Give your patient the power of directing their healing while providing extensive physiology and anatomy education with trauma-focused, patient-centered care.
-With information, patients choose what they want treated when.
-And with empowered choice, they tend to choose higher level treatment quicker.
-Additionally, they may show up to more appointments and, from my experience, they get better faster.
-I know we all do this with informed consent, but I have found success with being immensely purposeful in repeatedly telling the patient that they are in control of the treatment.
-Patients are completely in control of the treatment, not to be confused with being in control of me.
+Give your patient the power to direct their healing while providing extensive physiology and anatomy education with trauma-focused, patient-centered care.
+With information, patients choose what they want to be treated and when.
+And with empowered choice, they tend to choose higher-level treatment quicker.

 Continue reading